-Probation Officer Benno (Christoph Maria Herbst) has had enough of his job: he is constantly lied to, robbed and used.
-He hasn't had the feeling of effecting or helping for a long time.
-And then his problem child Hotte (Peter Kurth) is also granted custody of his children Dennis (Jasper Smets) and Jenny (Emma Bading).
-An absolute catastrophe, since Hotte is only interested in child benefit and not in the education of his offspring.
-But then the crook begins to actually develop a little enjoyment of family life.
-But a tragic misfortune, a lucrative temptation and the committed Benno make it impossible for Hotte to actually become a better person...
+Probation officer Benno (Christoph Maria Herbst) is fed up with his job: he is constantly lied to, stolen from and used.
+He hasn't had the feeling of making a difference or helping for a long time.
+And then his problem child Hotte (Peter Kurth) is also awarded custody of their children Dennis (Jasper Smets) and Jenny (Emma Bading).
+An absolute catastrophe, since Hotte is only interested in child support and not in raising his offspring.
+But then the crook actually begins to develop a little taste for family life.
+But a tragic accident, a lucrative lure and the dedicated Benno make it impossible for Hotte to actually become a better man...

-This already begins with the role of Christoph Maria Herbst, who is not just another "Stromberg" variant.
-No question about it, as a cynical disgust autumn is great like no other in Germany.
-But it's just unexpectedly refreshing to be allowed to see a different side of him, which is very likeable and yet amusing.
-Peter Kurth as Hotte is the perfect counterpart: he is loud, a proletarian as he says in the book and a not exactly pleasant contemporary.
-And yet one can laugh heartily at his audacious capers.
-This character then seems to go through a clear change - but also here Sehr still has some surprises in store for his audience, until the turbulent finale comes.
+This begins with the role of Christoph Maria Herbst, who for once is not just another Stromberg variant.
+No question, as a cynical creep, Herbst is great as no other in Germany.
+But it's just unexpectedly refreshing to see a slightly different side of him for once, one that is extremely likeable and yet also amusing.
+Peter Kurth as Hotte is the perfect counterpart: he is loud, a redneck by any standards and not exactly a pleasant contemporary.
+And yet one can laugh heartily at his brazen capers from time to time.
+This character then seems to undergo a significant transformation - but even here Sehr still has some surprises in store for his audience, until it comes to the turbulent finale.

-That's not quite as biting and consistent as the rest of the film.
-But even though the last few minutes are falling to the level of conventional TV movies, the rest of "Die Kleinen und die Bösen" is a really entertaining and surprising drama, which in its best moments even has a real cult character.
-If you like it a bit weird and unusual, you've come to the right place.
+This, however, is not quite as biting and consistent as the rest of the film turned out.
+But even if especially the last minutes drop to conventional TV-movie level, the rest of The Little Ones and the Bad Ones is a really entertaining and surprising dramedy, which even has real cult character in its best moments.
+If you like things a little quirky and unusual, this is the movie for you.
 Worth seeing